Help Center/ Object Storage Service/ Billing/ Billing in Special Scenarios

 1. After the transition, you will be billed for the Deep Archive storage.

-2. If Archive objects are transitioned to Deep Archive before they have been stored for the required minimum duration (90 days), you still need to pay for Archive storage of the remaining days.
+2. Archive storage has a minimum storage duration of 90 days.
+If objects are transitioned to Deep Archive before this period ends, you still need to pay for the remaining days of Archive storage.

-You must restore objects in the Archive or Deep Archive storage class before you can download them, access them with URL, or configure the ACL and metadata for them.
+You must restore objects in the Infrequent Access or Archive or Deep Archive storage class before you can download them, access them with URLs, or configure the ACL and metadata for them.
 The table below lists the items you might be billed for during object restore.

 Action